| Academics | Graduate School | Graduate Assistantships

 Take on meaningful work while earning your degree.

 One of the best ways to get an in-depth understanding of your field is to learn from a leader in that field.
 That’s what Worcester State University graduate assistantships are all about.
-You are eligible for a graduate assistantship if you are matriculated into a WSU graduate program and have at least a 3.0 GPA.
-We give preference to students enrolled in 9 credit hours per semester.
+You are eligible for a graduate assistantship if you are matriculated into a Worcester State master's degree or education specialist program.

 A graduate assistantship gives you the opportunity to work with a mentor at an advanced level and to take on professional-level responsibilities.
 We offer positions within applicants’ academic departments—assisting faculty and staff during academic terms—as well as in offices around campus through 2 placement options:

 As a successful applicant for a graduate program placement, you will be placed in a graduate academic department to assist in areas like research, teaching, program recruiting, and clinical work.
 Appointments are competitive and consist of 12-month terms, with the possibility of 6- or 12-month extensions.

 These placements provide tuition-and-fee waivers for up to 3 graduate courses per semester in a student’s academic program and a stipend of $2,400 per semester with the expectation of 15 hours a week of work.

 As a successful applicant for a campus support placement, you will be placed in a department support position in which you may assist with administrative tasks, program support, marketing/recruiting, student services, and more.
 Our past placements include the Athletics, Academic Affairs, President’s, and Student Conduct offices.

 These placements provide tuition-and-fee waivers for up to 3 graduate courses per term in a student’s academic program with the expectation of 12 hours a week of work.
 No additional stipend is provided unless stated in the position’s job description.

 2021-2022 Graduate Assistantship Placements